BrandanKeen/hurricane-field-analysis/README.md

 </p>

-- **Real-Time Data Transmission**: Future versions of each station may incorporate cellular or satellite-based communication modules, enabling live data transmission to cloud-based platforms.
-This capability would allow real-time surface condition monitoring by emergency management officials, researchers, and the public as hurricanes make landfall.
+- **Real-Time Data Transmission** *(Planned)*: Future versions of each station may incorporate cellular or satellite-based communication modules, enabling live data transmission to cloud-based platforms.
+This capability would allow real-time surface condition monitoring by emergency management officials,cresearchers, and the public as hurricanes make landfall.

 - **Balloon-Based Profiling** *(Planned)*:
-  Future efforts may include launching instrumented weather balloons from within the eye or near-core regions of landfalling hurricanes.
-These profiles would capture upper-air measurements typically unavailable during landfall, as aircraft reconnaissance flights are generally suspended at this stage due to hazardous turbulence.
-Combined with surface observations, this dataset could significantly enhance hurricane modeling and improve short-term intensity forecasts.
+  Future efforts may include launching instrumented weather balloons or drones from within the eye or near-core regions of landfalling hurricanes.
+Combined with aircraft reconnaissance dropsonde data and surface observations, these vertical profiles could significantly enhance hurricane modeling and improve short-term intensity forecasts

 ---